STELLA-LYE/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC09 - Add a telegram link**
+**Use case: UC09 - Add a Telegram link**

 **MSS**

-1. TA requests to add a specific telegram link to a particular group
+1. TA requests to add a specific Telegram link to a particular group
-2. System adds the telegram link to the group
+2. System adds the Telegram link to the group

     Use case ends.

 **Extensions**

 * 1a.
-The given telegram link is invalid or incomplete.
+The given Telegram link is invalid or incomplete.

   Use case resumes at step 1.